Docs/Channels/Overview

 • Visibility settings (public or private)

-• Theme (dark or light mode)
+• Theme (dark or light mode, set at creation)

 • Slack channel for notifications